Taxes on Selling a House in California: What to Expect

 • You aren’t subject to expatriate tax (a government fee paid by those who renounce their citizenship or take up residency in another country).

 If you don’t quite check all of these boxes, you may still qualify for a partial exclusion of gain.
 This can happen if the main reason for your home sale is a change in workplace location, a health issue, or an unforeseeable event.
-For details on such circumstances, please refer to IRS Publication 523.
+For details on such circumstances, refer to IRS Publication 523.

 How to report your California capital gains taxes